dangquyitt/shadowify/cefr/README.md

 - `text`: The English sentence to classify
 - `Annotator I` & `Annotator II`: CEFR level ratings (1-6) from two annotators
 - Levels 1-6 correspond to A1-C2 respectively
+- The model uses the average of both annotators, rounded to nearest integer, then converted to class labels (0-5)

 ## 🚀 Quick Start